ory/kratos/docs/docs/cli/kratos-migrate-sql.md

 ### Synopsis

-Run this command on a fresh SQL installation and when you upgrade ORY Kratos to a new minor version.
+Run this command on a fresh SQL installation and when you upgrade Ory Kratos to a new minor version.

 It is recommended to run this command close to the SQL instance (e.g. same